KramStyles/django-4-blog-app/README.md

 ### User Story

-1. All Users should be able to read blogs.
+1. All Users can be read blogs.
-2. Registered Users should be able to create blog post.
+2. Registered Users can create blog post.
 3. Blog can only be updated and or deleted by the user who created it or Admin.

 ### Approach

-You are expected to complete this project using the following approach
+You can make use of this project by forking or downloading it.
+You can also clone it.

-- Create a personal GitHub repository for this application.
+- Ensure you have python in your system
-- Make sure you write a proper and understandable readme describing what the application is all about and how the application can be run locally (Getting started).
+- In your terminal after cloning or downloading the project, input and run this command `pip install -r requirements.txt`
-- Make sure you put both your frontend and backend skills into usage and build a unique, attractive and smashing web application that you will be proud of, after all, it’s your personal blog.
+- After that, run `python manage.py runserver` or `python3 manage.py runserver`
-- When you are done with your implementation add the GitHub link to `part 1` readme file.
+- Go to your browser and go to the url `http://localhost:5000`
-- [OPTIONAL] Host the web application on any hosting platform of your choice (Heroku, Pythonanywhere, Digital Ocean, AWS etc) and add the link to `part 1` readme file.
+- The link to the hosted version would soon be made available.
+Thank you